codio-content/ThinkJava/.guides/content/loops-and-strings-string-formatting.md

 ```

+Try it out in the left pane.
+To compile and run the code, press the "Run!"
+{Run!}(sh .guides/bg.sh javac code/StringFormat.java java -cp code/ StringFormat )

 `String.format` takes the same arguments as `System.out.printf`: a format specifier followed by a sequence of values.
 The main difference is that `System.out.printf` displays the result on the screen.
 `String.format` creates a new string, but does not display anything.